 Maintaining proper balance is complex and relies on the collective, healthy functioning of three separate systems: the inner ear, muscle-joint feedback, and vision.
 Ongoing research suggests that there may be a relationship between a heightened risk of falling and poor vision.

-If you experience frequent dizzy spells and difficulty maintaining your balance, make an appointment with Dr. Moshe Roth to rule out any visual dysfunction that could be at the root of the problem.
+If you experience frequent dizzy spells and difficulty maintaining your balance, make an appointment with Dr. Moshe Roth and Dr. Steffani Tiomno to rule out any visual dysfunction that could be at the root of the problem.

 How Does Vision Affect Balance and Dizziness?

 A good sense of balance depends on your ability to see where you are in relation to your surroundings as well as where certain key body parts are in relation to the rest of the body.
 This information is received by receptors in the muscles and joints but also implicates vision.